 Excel

-• "Save As" new Excel file (.xls, .xlsx) whenever you receive data in a .csv format.
+- "Save As" a new Excel file (.xls, .xlsx) whenever you receive data in a .csv format.

 Sorting and filtering a spreadsheet